 Lake Hart lies in a remote part of the South Australian desert; a glistening white salt lake that was briefly mined in the early 1900s.
 Surrounding it is a diverse ecosystem of creeks, valleys, sand dunes, claypans and sparse grasslands.

 The salt-encrusted surface of Lake Hart, near the town of Woomera in remote South Australia.
-Source: Getty
+Source: Getty/EyeEm

 Andrew Starkey said the missile had been found near Aboriginal artefacts and rock art.